2023 EFL Cup final

 The 2023 EFL Cup final was the final of the 2022–23 EFL Cup.
-It was played between Manchester United and Newcastle United at Wembley Stadium in London, England, on 26 February 2023.
+It was played between Manchester United and Newcastle United at Wembley Stadium in London on 26 February 2023.
 This was Newcastle's first final since the 1999 FA Cup final, in which Manchester United defeated them 2–0.

 Newcastle were aiming to end one of the longest trophy droughts in English football, with their last major honour being the 1968–69 Inter-Cities Fairs Cup.
 However, the scoreline from 1999 was repeated, as Manchester United won their first competitive trophy since 2017.
+Defeat meant Newcastle had lost five cup finals in a row, and their winless run at Wembley extended to 11 games, stretching back to their last win in 1955.
+It also meant they still had not scored in a cup final since the 1976 Football League Cup Final.
+This proved to be the last game of these runs, with Newcastle returning to win the 2024-25 EFL Cup.

 Both clubs were allocated 867 tickets in safe standing areas of Wembley, making this the first major domestic English men's final in nearly 35 years to allow supporters to stand.
 On the morning of the final, the Met Police estimated at least 100,000 Newcastle United fans, with and without tickets, were in and around Wembley.

 Route to the final

 Manchester United

-As a Premier League club involved in the 2022–23 UEFA Europa League, Manchester United received a bye to the third round where they were drawn at home to fellow Premier League club Aston Villa with the match played at Old Trafford on 10 November.
-Manchester United won 4–2 with goals for Manchester United from Anthony Martial, Marcus Rashford, Bruno Fernandes and Scott McTominay and goals for Aston Villa from Ollie Watkins and an own goal from Diogo Dalot.
-In the fourth round, Manchester United were drawn at home again to EFL Championship club Burnley who are currently managed by former Manchester City player Vincent Kompany with the match played at Old Trafford on 21 December.
+As a Premier League club involved in the 2022–23 UEFA Europa League, Manchester United received a bye into the third round where they were drawn at home to fellow Premier League club Aston Villa with the match played at Old Trafford on 10 November.
+Manchester United won 4–2 with goals from Anthony Martial, Marcus Rashford, Bruno Fernandes and Scott McTominay, while the two goals for Villa came from Ollie Watkins and an own goal by Diogo Dalot.
+In the fourth round, Manchester United were drawn at home again to EFL Championship club Burnley, who were managed by former Manchester City player Vincent Kompany, with the match played on 21 December.
 Manchester United won 2–0 with goals from Christian Eriksen and Rashford.
-In the quarter-finals, Manchester United were drawn at home to EFL League One club Charlton Athletic with the match played at Old Trafford on 10 January 2023.
-Manchester United won 3–0 with goals from Antony and two from Rashford.
-In the semi-finals, which were played over two legs, Manchester United was drawn against Nottingham Forest with the first-leg away at the City Ground on 25 January.
-Manchester United took a 3–0 lead with goals from Rashford, Wout Weghorst and Fernandes.
-The second-leg was played at Old Trafford on 1 February, with Manchester United winning 2–0 (5–0 on aggregate) with goals from Martial and Fred.
+In the quarter-finals, Manchester United were drawn at home to EFL League One club Charlton Athletic with the match played on 10 January 2023.
+United won 3–0 with goals from Antony and two from Rashford.
+In the semi-final, which was played over two legs, United were drawn against Nottingham Forest with the first-leg away at the City Ground on 25 January.
+United took a 3–0 lead with goals from Rashford, Wout Weghorst and Fernandes.
+The reverse fixture was played at Old Trafford on 1 February, with Manchester United winning 2–0 (5–0 on aggregate) with goals from Martial and Fred.